easymock/easymock/README.md

 http://www.sonatype.com/people/2010/01/how-to-generate-pgp-signatures-with-maven/

-To build the maven site (with findbugs, checkstyle, jdepends and JavaNCSS reports)
+To build the maven site (with spotbugs, checkstyle, jdepends and JavaNCSS reports)
 --------------------------------------------------------------------------------------
 - You will to give enough memory to maven with 'set MAVEN_OPTS=-Xmx512m' (or setting it as environment variable)
 - Then type `mvn site`